-lcon Tool Purpose Convex hull(s) Create minimum convex hull(s) for an input layer, or based on an ID field.
-Buffer(s) Create buffer(s) around features based on distance, or distance field.
+lcon Tool Purpose Convex hull(s) Create minimum convex hull(s) for an input l Create minimum convex hull(s) for an input layer, or based on an ID field. $\operatorname{Buffer}(\operatorname{s})$ Create buffer(s) around features based on distance, or distance field.
 Intersect Overlay layers such that output contains areas where both layers intersect.
 Union Overlay layers such that output contains intersecting and non-intersecting areas.
 Symmetrical difference Overlay layers such that output contains those areas of the input and difference layers that do not intersect.
 Clip Overlay layers such that output contains areas that intersect the clip layer.
 Difference Overlay layers such that output contains areas not intersecting the clip layer.
 Dissolve Merge features based on input field.
 All features with identical input values are combined to form one single feature.
 Eliminate sliver polygons Merges selected features with the neighbouring polygon with the largest area or largest common boundary.

-Table Ftools 3: f Tools Geoprocessing tools
+Table Ftools 3: fTools Geoprocessing tools

-19.7. fTools Plugin 291
+19.7. fTools Plugin 289